-Today, me and Arav just finished filming our stop motion film.
-It describes the immigrants in the early 20th century settling and trying to fit into the complex civilisation of New york at that time.
+Today, Arav and I just finished filming our stop motion film.
+It describes the immigrants in the early 20th century settling and trying to fit into the complex civilization of New York at that time.
 It shows the immigrants living their life in New York, including their dining, working, and home experience.
-I have learned a lot on how poor people lived in the 1920s & 30s.
-Me and Arav argued a lot.
-One example is that, he wanted to start a new stop motion movie for the second half and I just said that we should stay with the same movie since their was no point for it.
+I have learned a lot about how poor people lived in the 1920s & 30s.
+Arav and I argued a lot.
+One example is that he wanted to start a new stop-motion movie for the second half and I just said that we should stay with the same movie since there was no point in it.
 We ended up having to stop filming and go do something else.
 Well, that was good filming time lost.
-I am happy for today because we completed the stop motion, and the movie where you put together the clips with titles and audio.
+I am happy for today because we completed the stop motion and the movie where you put together the clips with titles and audio.
 Since we couldn’t get speech bubbles in iMovie, we had to have volunteers to say the character parts.
-I like how successful we are so far.
+I like how successful we are,

 In class we are reading Long Walk to Water, by Linda Sue Park.
 We wonder on some questions about the main characters, and their traits.

 What are the qualities of effective leadership?
 How does Salva demonstrate these quilities?
 Well, first you need to know that everybody trusts you and likes you and what you say.
 You need to have strength to stay at the top and also not to cry or fall behind because of a tragedy.
 Like Salva when he couldn’t find his parents.
 He cried and lagged behind.
 You need to be smart to know and identify what is ahead.
 Uncle Juir had this quality.
 When the group went into the land of the Atuan, he warned the group that there are lions.
 You need to protect whoever you’re leading and not to let them get out of your watch.
 You need to keep everyone together.
 Uncle Juir did not have this quality because Salva’s friend was dragged away by a lion under Uncle Juir’s nose.